ZeevG/python-forecast.io/README.rst

 	print byHour.icon

 The .data attributes for each DataBlock is a list of DataPoint objects.
-This is were all the good data is :)
+This is where all the good data is :)

 .. code-block:: python